Russia repeats disputed claim of Ukrainian drone attack on Putin residence but offers no evidence

 “Russia is at it again, using dangerous statements to undermine all achievements of our shared diplomatic efforts with President Trump’s team.
 We keep working together to bring peace closer,” Zelensky posted on X.

-“Almost a day passed and Russia still hasn’t provided any plausible evidence to its accusations of Ukraine’s alleged ‘attack on Putin’s residence,’” Ukraine’s Foreign Minister Andrii Sybiha said Tuesday.
+“Almost a day passed and Russia still hasn’t provided any plausible evidence to its accusations of Ukraine’s alleged ‘attack on Putin’s residence,’” Ukrainian Foreign Minister Andrii Sybiha said Tuesday.

 “And they won’t.
 Because there’s none.
 No such attack happened,” Sybiha posted on X.